Hypothesis testing for community structure in temporal networks using e-values: Simulation Study

-Please see the Supplemental Materials for proof.
+This formulation ensures that $\mathsf{Cor}(A_{ij}^{(t)},A_{ij}^{(t-1)})=\rho$, which we prove in the Supplemental Materials.
 As special cases, if $\rho=0$, then the snapshots are independent, and if $\rho=1$, then they are identical.
 This resembles a first-order Markov process as the next snapshot only depends on the current one, and $\rho$ controls the amount of correlation between the successive realizations.
 Additionally, this model assumes that the latent community labels, $\bc$, do not vary with time, but we relax this assumption in the subsequent model.